adamfeuer/nuttx-companion/docs/user/drivers.rst

   * Chip Architecture Diagram — shows how the subsections of the chip (CPU, system bus, peripherals, I/O, etc.) connect to each other.
   * Memory Map — showing the location of peripheral registers in memory.
+This info usually goes into a header file.
   * DMA Engine — if Direct Memory Access (DMA) is used, this may have info on how to use it.
   * Peripheral — the datasheet usually has a section on how the peripheral works.
 Key parts of this include:

     * Registers List — name and offset from the base memory address of the peripheral.
+This needs to go into a header file.
     * Register Map — what is the size of each register, and what do the bits mean?
 You will need to create ``#defines`` in a header file that your code will use to operate on the registers.
+Refer to other driver header files for examples.

 `Logic analyzers <https://en.wikipedia.org/wiki/Logic_analyzer>`_
 -----------------------------------------------------------------

 For drivers that involve input and output (I/O), especially that involve complex protocols like SD Cards, SPI, I2C, etc., actually seeing the waveform that goes in and out the chip's pins is extremely helpful.
 Logic analyzers can capture that information and display it graphically, allowing you to see if the driver is doing the right thing on the wire.

 DMA Debugging
 -------------